lucasbento/Stupher/API/API.md

             ]
           }

-  * DELETE `/v1/user` - unregister current user and delete the account
+  * DELETE `/api/users` - unregister current user and delete the account **IMPORTANT** Disabled temprorary
-* User's photos
+* User's pictures
-  * GET `/v1/user/photos/:name` - get image stream (can be used to just show the images on the page out of GridFS)
+  * GET `/api/users/pictures/:name` - get image stream (can be used to just show the images on the page out of GridFS)
-  * POST `/v1/user/photos?set_as_title=(true|false)` - upload new user's photo to photo collection
+  * POST `/api/users/pictures?set_as_title=(true|false)` - upload new user's picture to picture collection
-  * DELETE `/v1/user/photos/:name` - delete user's photo by name
+  * DELETE `/api/users/pictures/:name` - delete user's picture by name

-    If current title photo is deleted, the first photo in array is set as the new title photo is set.
+    If current title picture is deleted, the first picture in array is set as the new title picture is set.

-    Returns name of the title photo: `"110ec58a-a0f2-4ac4-8393-c866d813b8d1.png"`
+    Returns name of the title picture: `"110ec58a-a0f2-4ac4-8393-c866d813b8d1.png"`
 * User's stuff
-  * GET `/v1/user/stuff?:skip` - get currently logged in users's stuff; `skip` - how many to skip
+  * GET `/api/users/stuff?:skip` - get currently logged in users's stuff; `skip` - how many to skip

     returns `Array` object of current user's stuff: